Egbert-Azure/sdltrs/README.md

 has very low system requirements: it works on all platforms supported by the [SDL] library, even on machines with only a few hundred MHz of CPU speed.

-Browse the [Documentation] online ...
+Browse the [Documentation] online and checkout [SDLTRS and the Video Genies] by Fritz Chwolka ...

 ## License